owid/owid-datasets/datasets/Rhino populations (AfRSG & other sources, 2022)/README.md

 The main data source for rhino populations is the African and Asian Rhino Specialist Groups (AfRSG).
 AfRSG periodically produce the latest estimates of rhino populations in Africa and Asia, in update reports of their status.
 The available literature from AfRSG can be accessed at: http://www.rhinoresourcecenter.com/index.php?s=1&act=refs.

+Where a range of values are reported in the above document we report the central value.

 Citation of the latest report is as follows:
-Emslie, R.H. et al., 2019.
-African and Asian rhinoceroses - status, conservation and trade.
-A report from the IUCN Species Survival Commission (IUCN/SSC) African and Asian Rhino Specialist Groups and TRAFFIC to the CITES Secretariat pursuant to Resolution Conf.
-9.14 (Rev. CoP17).
-Report to CITES 17th meeting (Colombo, June 2019), CoP 18 Doc.83.1 annex 3: 1-38
+Burgess, Gayle & Ferreira, Sam & Talukdar, Bibhab & Knight, Michael & Baruch-Mordo, Sharon & Ellis, Susie.
+(2022).
+African and Asian Rhinoceroses: Status, Conservation and Trade: Report from the IUCN Species Survival Commission (IUCN SSC) African and Asian Rhino Specialist Groups and TRAFFIC (CITES CoP19 Doc 75).

-We here estimates from AfRSG is available, we have used its data.
+Where estimates from AfRSG is available, we have used its data.
 However, we have also combined these statistics with earlier estimates from multiple academic sources.
 These include:

 Pusparini, W., Sievert, P. R., Fuller, T. K., Randhir, T. O., & Andayani, N. (2015).
 Rhinos in the parks: an island-wide survey of the last wild population of the Sumatran rhinoceros.
 PloS one, 10(9), e0136643.